canonical/subiquity/doc/reference/autoinstall-reference.rst

 .. code-block:: yaml

    autoinstall:
-     # default behavior
+     # default behaviour
      source:
        search_drivers: true
-       id: <the install source marked as default in install-sources.yaml>
+       id: <the installation source marked as default in install-sources.yaml>

    autoinstall:
-     # on the ubuntu-server ISO, install with the minimal source
+     # on the Ubuntu Server ISO, install with the minimal source
      source:
        id: ubuntu-server-minimal

    autoinstall:
-     # on the Ubuntu desktop ISO, install with the standard source
+     # on the Ubuntu Desktop ISO, install with the standard source
      source:
        id: ubuntu-desktop